SuperOfficeDocs/superoffice-docs/user-guide/en/diary/invitation/index.md

 ### Resources

-When you link resources, they are automatically assigned the status of accepted.
-This is because a resource cannot answer the invitation itself, and it is possible to reserve the same resource several times for the same time period.
+When you link resources, the status is set to *accepted* because a resource cannot answer the invitation itself.

+It is possible to double-book a resource.
 If a resource is not free at the time in question, **Conflict** is shown in the **Status** column.
 An exclamation mark is also displayed in the **Appointment** dialog.
 You will then need to change the time of the follow-up.
 The **First available** field displays the first available meeting time.

 ### External contacts